 - DSC 6020 Terrorism and Homeland Security

-Other course approved by graduate program director.
+Other course approved by the Graduate Program Director.

-General Electives (9)
+General Electives (9 credits)

-Comprehensive Exam and Dissertation (18)
+Comprehensive Exam and Dissertation (18 credits)

 - CCJ 7960 Comprehensive Exam (3)